 - The resources and capabilities of the L&D department are to develop, administer and deliver courses and programs.

-- Typical learning methods are classrooms, virtual classrooms and eLearning.
+- Typical learning methods include classrooms, virtual classrooms and eLearning.

 - Processes are focused on efficiently designing courses, delivering and evaluating.
 ADDIE is a typical method.